BeauBan/Recent-IoT-based-Smart-Home-Security-and-Safety-Paper/README.md

 # Recent-IoT-based-Smart-Home-Security-and-Safety-Paper
-2017 - 2022 Top Conference and Journal Paper
+A list of IoT-based smart home securtiy and safety top conference and journal paper from 2017 to 2022